 That’s why we focus much of our emergency response on providing survivors with a safe supply of water.
 Our water engineers provide large-scale delivery systems and disease-preventing sanitation facilities - even in the most difficult circumstances such as the Haiti earthquake and the Pakistan floods.

-1.5 millionIn Syria we have provided clean water to more than 1.5 million people and are working on solid waste management.
+2 millionIn Syria we have provided clean water to 2 million people and are working on solid waste management.

-250,000LWe are providing 250,000 liters of safe water per day in Unchiprang camp, Bangladesh, as part of our response to the Rohingya crisis.
+700,000We are providing around 700,000 liters of chlorinated water daily in the Teknaf area, Bangladesh, as part of our response to the Rohingya crisis.